BarrettFrost/Smart_menu-project/readme.md

 Two goals were achieved for our fourth sprint.
 First, we began debugging/polishing of the m5 and Web App.
 Bootstrap was added to our web app at this stage.

 Secondly, we began to work on the Desktop application, meant to represent the restaurant.
-1) [the restaurant user]
+However, we kept the following user story in mind:

-2) [the restaurant user] wants to add and update menu items easily, to keep their menu up to date.
+1) [the restaurant user] wants to easily edit their data, so using the service will not be a hassle.

-Built M5 application (Feb): Feb
-We moved to write our paper prototype on the M5.

-Discussion of data Structure, Planning Web & Desktop application:
-With a firm idea of the front end features, we began to discuss networking, and the web/desktop applications.

-Finalizing JSON packet, experimenting with mqtt:
-We finalized .
-The group also tested mqtt with a basic form of the web application (communicating with the m5).

-Individual work on M5, Web Application, Desktop application With a finalized data structure, we

-Testing of full interface, v1

-Testing of full interface, v2

-Testing of full interface, final

-Final touches, evaluation
+Accordingly, we decided that besides registration, the restaurant app also needed additional pages to edit its basic info, as well as its menu(covered in above sections).

+Sprint 5: Full project testing (Late March - April)

+This (final) sprint roughly encapsulated our several weeks of final testing, debugging and polishing.
+Notable changes made during this stage was adding the 'conID' variable.
+We met once a week to test core functionality to ensure that we hadn't broken anything following polish work.

   b.
 Details of how you evaluated your designs (techniques used & awareness of their limitations)